-Smoking vs. vaping - Regulation, health and economical aspects
+Smoking vs. vaping - Compare vaping to smoking health and economical benefits

 There are many aspects to consider when we discuss this subject because up until recently we did not have any official data about how healthy vaping kits really are.
 New research is available now and can shed a little light on those who are still biased on the matter.

 Electronic Nicotine Delivery Systems (the scientific name) are mostly known as e-cigarettes but others such as E-Cigs, vapes, vape pens, pod kits, mods and tanks are also common terms.
 They work by heating a coil element that is wrapped in organic cotton that vaporizes a Propylene Glycol and Vegetable Glycerin suspension that contains various dosages of nicotine and flavors.
 The aerosol generated by heating is then inhaled like the traditional cigarette smoking.

 The flavors are food grade ingredients, meaning you have more than sure already consumed them in juices, cookies or other products.